dhimanparas20/Demo_Home_Page_Raspberry_PI/Readme.md

 ### 2. CI/CD Workflow:
 After adding the secrets, the pipeline will be triggered on each push or manual trigger to deploy the updates to your Pi/Server automatically.

+## Auto IP updation to Non Static IP providing ISP Users
+- Just visit [This repo](https://github.com/dhimanparas20/dynamic_dns_updater).
+It will guide you how to setup stuff
+- #prostuff use [This service](https://github.com/dhimanparas20/Room_Automation_CI-CD_Deploy/blob/main/compose.yml#L41) to use lazydocker web instead of portainer

 The pipeline will:
 - Pull the latest changes from your GitHub repository.
 - Build the Docker image.